Sarthak1261/ICONDEEP24_Project_Conference/README.md

 Technical Requirements:Think of this as the system's brain.
 Popular frameworks like TensorFlow or PyTorch provide the foundation for building and training the Convolutional Neural Network (CNN) that will become the core of the system.Just like

- # VI.
-CHALLENGES AND LIMITATIONS IN THE EXISTING SYSTEM
+ #  CHALLENGES AND LIMITATIONS IN THE EXISTING SYSTEM

 Body Pose Language Detection System Using CNN Is essential for creating personalized and engaging chatbot experiences.
 However, there are some challenges and considerations that need to be addressed when dealing with working and usage of datasets .
 These include: